 Xfinity channel offerings

 HD and total channel count aren’t as large as others.

 Xfinity’s higher-end packages seem a little lightweight when compared to the competition.
-While both the Digital Preferred and Digital Premium packages deliver more than 220 channels, some competing services (e.g., Verizon FiOS) provide over 400 channels.
+While the Digital Premium package delivers more than 260 channels, some competing services (e.g., Verizon Fios) provide over 400 channels.
 That’s nearly twice as many channels as Xfinity.
 If you’re only looking for major cable channels (ESPN, USA, AMC, etc.), you’ll still find what you’re looking for with Xfinity.
 However, because of the limited number of channels, you won’t get channels you could find elsewhere.

 Xfinity offers roughly 100 channels in HD.
 By comparison, DIRECTV offers more than 200 in HD.
-Comcast’s own comparison charts try to gloss over this difference by noting that both services offer “100+” HD channels.
+Xfinity’s own comparison charts try to gloss over this difference by noting that both services offer “100+” HD channels.
 Yes, that’s technically true, but it doesn’t really paint an accurate picture of the differences between these services.

 Xfinity equipment and features

 Trying to get details on DVRs takes some work, but the features are pretty decent.

 How hard is it to find information on Xfinity’s DVRs?
 It’s practically impossible.
 Between speaking with representatives, reading Comcast forums, and checking Xfinity’s own website, we’re still in the dark.